tumelo-maja/delicate-care/README.md

 | success.html    | <img src="docs/lighthouse-screenshots/success-lighthouse-initial-accessibility.png"> | - 'aria-label' attributes were added to all links in the page <br><br> - 'aria-hidden' attribute was added to the decorative video element in the footer used as background. | <img src="docs/lighthouse-screenshots/success-lighthouse-final-accessibility.png"> |

 **WebAIM - Contrast Checker**
 Color contrast between foreground and background in elements was check using <a href="https://coolors.co/contrast-checker" target="_blank">WebAIM tool</a>.
-Another contrast chekcer, <a href="https://coolors.co/contrast-checker" target="_blank">Coolors Contrast Checker</a> had similar results.
+Another contrast checker, <a href="https://coolors.co/contrast-checker" target="_blank">Coolors Contrast Checker</a> had similar results.

 | Element Tested | Initial validator output                                                                                | Final validator Output                                                                                       |
 | -------------- | ------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------ |